GeertjanWielenga/TypeScript/README.md

 A start has been made, as can be seen above.
 ANTLR lexer has been created, integrated, and a start has been made to setting syntax colorings, which can already be modified in the Options window.
+HTML editor will be embedded in relevant places, e.g., between quotation marks.

 #### (c) Code Completion for TypeScript